Adaendra/sky-map-algorithm/README.md

 # Sky Map Algorithm
-Algorithm implementation to locate stars in the sky.
+Algorithm implementation to locate stars in the sky for a date-time and a location.

 --------
 ## Objectives